jingyuanchan/CVPR_AICity_2021_Anomaly_Detection/README.md

 ### Introduction
-This is the source code for Team WHU_IIP for track 4 Anomaly Detection in AICity 2021 Chellenge.
+This is the source code for Team WHU_IIP for track 4 Anomaly Detection in AICity 2021 Challenge.

-Our experiments conducted on the Track 4 testset yielded a result of 0.9302 F1-Score and 3.4039 root mean square error (RMSE), which performed 3rd place in the challenge.
+Our experiments conducted on the Track 4 testset yielded a result of 0.9302 F1-Score, and 3.4039 root mean square error (RMSE), which performed 3rd place in the challenge.

 ![rank image](./figs/rank.jpg)
 <p align="center">Fig1  Rank of our team</p>